 1. 7 nights half-board accommodation at a well-known guest house, Hugh Town, St Marys

 2. Boat trips to three or four major islands of St. Agnes, St Martins, Tresco and Bryher

-3. A pelagic trip to the Western Isles, if weather permits
+3. A 'Round the Islands' Nature watching trip, if weather permits

-4. Boat passage to and from St Marys from Penzance (you can upgrade to a Flight if you prefer as an optional extra)
+4. Boat passage to and from St Marys from Penzance (you can upgrade to a Flight if you prefer as an optional extra fee)

 5. All guiding fees

 6. A checklist of Species and evening bird-log

 7. Water, Tea, Coffee, Juice with breakfast/evening meals

 1. Flights using the regular services from Cornwall and Devon